FAQs

 No. Most YPW workshops and camps are structured to allow Young People of differing ability levels to learn within the same workshop or camp.
 Each participant will be allowed to participate within his or her aptitude ability and encouraged to advance his or her problem-solving abilities to the next level.
 Your young person’s interest in the workshop subject will likely increase after exposure to the energized and unique instructional techniques used by YPW instructors.

-- Q?How long are the workshops and camps?
+Q?How long are the workshops?

 A.